SophieSu2723/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+## Redesign Plan

+After gathering feedback, we decided to switch the costume from a cloud to a chair-like desk robot.
+This new form is more aligned with the concept of posture correction and provides a clearer mapping between the device’s signals and the user’s sitting behavior.
+We also improved the alert system by adding sound and vibration, giving users stronger and more intuitive signifiers.
+Another improvement is offering users the choice to tap the robot to shut down the interaction when they don’t need reminders.
+In that case, the robot remains as an emotional companion, providing presence and comfort rather than corrective feedback.

+### Storyboard 1

+**Setting:**
+The interaction takes place in a student’s dorm room or study space, where the student is working at a desk for an extended period of time.

+**Players:**
+The student, who is focused on studying but tends to remain seated for too long.

+The chair sensor, which detects prolonged sitting.

+The desk robot, which provides feedback through light, facial expressions, and subtle cues.

+**Activity:**
+The student sits and studies with good posture.
+After a long time, the chair sensor detects continuous sitting and signals the desk robot.
+The robot changes its glow from blue to yellow with a pained expression.
+When the student ignores the warning, the chair begins to vibrate gently as a secondary reminder.
+Finally, the student notices, stands up to stretch, and the robot returns to green with a happy expression.

+**Goal:**
+The goal is to remind the student to take breaks and avoid unhealthy long-term sitting.

+### Storyboard 2

+**Setting:** The interaction may happen in a classroom, library, or at home during study/work sessions.

+**Players:** The primary player is the person sitting on the chair, receiving cues from the desktop robot.
+The secondary players could be classmates, roommates or colleagues nearby who may notice the robot’s glow and expressions.

+**Activity:** The student works at their desk while the robot companion sits nearby.
+As the student adopts different postures, the chair’s sensor detects changes and the robot responds.

+**Goals:** The goal for the user is to maintain good posture, reduce unhealthy sitting habits, and receive gentle but clear feedback.
+The robot aims to encourage healthy sitting by providing both visual and auditory cues, while making the feedback feel more personable and engaging.
+People nearby may observe the robot’s reactions and help reinforce posture correction.

+### Storyboard 3

+We considered the awkwardness that might arise when the posture reminder activates in a shared space.
+If the robot glows red in front of others, the user may feel embarrassed.
+To address this, we designed an option that lets the user tap once to silence the warning (keeping the robot blue) or tap twice to turn the glow off completely.
+This gives the user more control and choice, balancing social comfort with posture awareness.

+**Settings:** Shared study space with multiple people present.

+**Players:**
+The student who receives the posture warning.
+The desk robot that provides light feedback.
+Other people in the room who may notice the warning.

+**Activity:**
+The robot glows red to signal bad posture, making the student feel awkward.
+The student taps the robot once to silence the warning (blue glow) or taps twice to turn the glow off completely.

+**Goals:** Allow the student to manage the visibility of feedback in social situations, reduce embarrassment, and provide flexibility while still supporting posture awareness.

+## Part B-D. Acting, Prototyping, and Wizarding the device

+Since Tinkerbell worked well in Part 1a for controlling light color changes, we decided to continue using it.
+For the additional modalities of robot expressions, audio cues, and vibration, we developed different approaches to simulate them during wizarding:

+**Robot’s expression:**

+We created a set of hand-drawn paper face cards that can be manually inserted and swapped.
+With the light shining through, people can clearly see changes in the light color and the robot’s expressions.

+**Audio cues:**

+While Tinkerbell includes some built-in sounds, we found none that were gentle enough for a subtle, non-disruptive warning.
+Instead, we used a separate device to play soft chimes in sync with the actor adopting an unhealthy posture.

+**Vibration:**

+To simulate vibration feedback, we placed a phone in vibration mode on the chair.
+By making calls to the phone, we could trigger vibrations remotely and in real time as part of the staged interaction.

+This setup allowed us to effectively wizard all modalities, including light, expression, sound, and vibration, making the device respond naturally to the actor’s posture changes.

+### Part E. Costume the device

+We used a foam roller as the outer shell.
+This material allows light to pass through while also being easy to shape into the form of a small chair-like robot.
+We also decided to wrap colorful yarn around the foam roller to add texture that makes the device look friendlier and less mechanical.
+Since the yarn is loosely wound, it does not block the light diffusion from inside the foam roller, allowing the glow and expression cards to remain visible.
+To convey the robot’s facial expressions, we would use hand-drawn semi-transparent paper cards slotted in front of the light.

+For the vibration element, we would attach the phone underneath the seat of the chair itself.
+This placement concealed the phone visually while still allowing the vibration feedback to be sensed clearly by the actor.
+This kept the vibration experience body-centered (linked directly to sitting posture), while the robot decoration remained a separate light/sound companion on the desk.